MartinBrude/WLTest/README.md

 - Swinject

 ## Getting Started
+1. Download or clone the project
+2. open terminal and execute xcode-select -s /Applications/Xcode.app/Contents/Developer
+3. run pod install
-Download the project, run pod install, open the xcworkspace file and run the app.
+4. open the xcworkspace file
+5. run the app.

 For running the app on a device, you might have to set the development Team in 'General' tab, under Signing section and change the Bundle Identifier.